baobabsoluciones/hackathonbaobab2020/README.md

 ## How to run tests

-These tests are run also in github and test some small example problems with a `timelimit` of 60 (check the `options` dictionary).
+These tests are run also in github and test some small example problems with a `timelimit` of 120 s (check the `options` dictionary).
 ```
 python tests/tests.py
  ```